Systematic approach to measure the performance of microchannel-plate photomultipliers: Photon Detection Efficiency

 \subsubsection{QE Homogeneity}

 In our quality control tests of the MCP-PMTs, we also measure the spatial dependence of the QE over the entire photocathode area.
-This is done inside a dark box with an automated 3-axis (xyz) stepper (see Section~\ref{sec:perfsetup}) using a pulsed picosecond laser (PiLas from Advanced Laser Diode Systems) at a wavelength $\lambda_{scan}$ of usually 372 nm (UV/blue) and sometimes also at 633 nm (red) with a pulse width of 14 ps or 12 ps ($\sigma$), respectively.
+This is done inside a light-tight box (referred to as "dark box" in the following) with an automated 3-axis (xyz) stepper (see Section~\ref{sec:perfsetup}) using a PiLas at a wavelength $\lambda_{scan}$ of usually 372 nm (UV/blue) and sometimes also at 633 nm (red) with a timing resolution ($\sigma$) of 14 ps or 12 ps ($\sigma$), respectively.
 The light is guided from the laser head to the PC surface using single-mode optical fibers that end in a microfocus lens.
 The light intensity can be controlled and adjusted using neutral density (ND) filters and the laser rate.
 The final focus of the laser beam on the PC can be optimized by adjusting the distance between the lens and the MCP-PMT with the z-coordinate of the stepper.
 However, the light spot should not be too narrow in order to avoid saturation of the PC current.
 An additional aperture of about 1 mm diameter is located downstream of the lens to avoid stray light.
 The actual QE position scan is performed in steps of typically 0.5 mm in both the x and y directions.
 Our stepper can cover a range of $\sim$40 cm in both directions.
 This allows to measure four (and even more) different MCP-PMTs without having to change the setup, and we can perform long-term scans over nights and weekends.
+Here too, a voltage of 200 V is applied between the PC and MCP-In, and the other PMT electrodes are shorted.
 To obtain a measurable PC current of 5-10 nA, we usually do not use ND filters in the QE scans and apply a laser rate of $\sim$100 kHz.
-To capture most of the emitted photoelectrons, a voltage of 200 V is applied between PC and MCP-In, while the other PMT electrodes are usually shorted.
 The local PC current $I_{PC}(xy)$ at each scanning position $xy$ is measured with a Keithley 6485 or 6487 picoammeter.
 A block diagram of this setup is shown in Fig.~\ref{fig:QEsetup}.